 The SLE Committee will have the same status as other groups and committees maintained to monitor and review aspects of school life.
 The SLE will be representative of all members of the John Fisher School Community - Governors, Chaplaincy team, Students, staff and parents.
-Mr Hazeldine on behalf of the SLE will report formally, on a termly basis, to the full Governing Body meeting.
+The Chair of the SLE Committee will report formally, on a termly basis, to the full Governing Body meeting.